-Over the period 2006-2014, the country’s Gross National Income rose from US$1,210 to $2,680 per capita, a 121% increase.
+Over the period 2006-2014, the country’s Gross National Income rose from US$1,210 to $2,680 per capita, a 121 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Congolese government spent $3 on routine immunization per surviving infant in 2006.
 By 2014, this figure had increased more than five-fold to $17.
-In addition, the government share of total routine immunization expenditures increased from 26% to 40% over the period.
+In addition, the government share of total routine immunization expenditures increased from 26 percent to 40 percent over the period.
 Since 2010, Congo has reported consistently on JRF financial indicators.
 The data suggest that Congo has progressed towards country ownership of its immunization program.
-Among SIF countries, Congo ranked sixth in terms of routine immunization spending per surviving infant in 2014.
+Among SIF countries, Congo ranked ninth in terms of routine immunization spending per surviving infant in 2016.

 Vaccination Financing Mechanism

 In October 2014, the MOH began developing guidelines for a “Special Appropriation Account”, which will be used for vaccine procurement and will be subsidized by an airline tax.